peterthomet/MetaTrader-5-and-4-Tools/README.md

-# Indicators for MetaTrader 5
+# Indicators and EA Snippets for MetaTrader 5
 Some MT5 indicators I use for my trading.
-Feel free to contribute improvements and let me know if I can do something for you.
+Some I have created, some are just conversions from other authors.
+You can also find some EA snippets where I have tested unconventional ideas.
+I love it to play around with insane ideas where most people usually stop thinking further.
+Feel free to contribute improvements and let me know your unconventional and insane ideas :)